The-Great-Nate/DAQLab_Pico_DataAnalysis/README.md

 2. Install the `pyserial` package into your python environment.

 **N.B.
 It is highly recommended that you use a dedicated python environment, e.g. `venv` or `conda`, for this work.**

+***Note: Some data analysis code attempts to look into a folder for a file, when initally testing the code, those folders must be manually created***